muratk5n/thirdwave/en/README.md

 ---

-"To spur CSP industry advancement and achieve an energy cost goal of 5 cents per kWh, the U.S. Department of Energy’s (DOE’s) Gen3 CSP program funds research to explore the potential of several heat transfer mediums...
+"To spur CSP industry advancement and achieve an energy cost goal of 5 cents per kWh [currently it is at 9 cents/kWh], the U.S. Department of Energy’s (DOE’s) Gen3 CSP program funds research to explore the potential of several heat transfer mediums...
 Investigating three heat transfer materials: [the] liquid pathway (exploring use of molten salt as a heat transfer material, led by NREL), a particle pathway (using sand-like particles as a heat transfer material, led by Sandia National Laboratories), and a third pathway exploring the use of gas as heat transfer material (led by Brayton Energy).

 In March of 2021, DOE down-selected among the three pathways to fund further research into particle-based storage, butm also created an